IPGP/DSM-Kernel/examples/example_1station_1event/README.md

-## Example 2: single station and event
+## single station and event example

 ### Overview
 This example demonstrates the two central steps of this code: